lanternadev/lanternadev/README.md

 I focus on the automated management of Microsoft 365 and SharePoint.

-In my spare time I enjoy development (Python, C++, etc) on Linux-based home labs.
+I love coding (Python, C++, Go, etc) and have a Linux-based home lab.
+This is built on Proxmox and uses Kubernetes for CI/CD.

 ### Recent projects include: